-STEAM Workgroup is fortunate to have worked with a variety of organizations that truly care about learning, many of which are ongoing parterships.
-With his education training (Bachelor's of Music, Ohio Wesleyan University 2001) and museum experiences complementing his training in ethnomusicology (M.A., University of Maryland 2010), Jeremy has conducted and designed all phases of evaluation and research projects with many organizations, a few of which include:
+STEAM Workgroup is fortunate to have worked with a variety of organizations that truly care about learning, many of which are ongoing partnerships.
+With his education training (Bachelor of Music, Ohio Wesleyan University 2001) and museum experiences complementing his training in ethnomusicology (M.A., University of Maryland 2010), Jeremy has conducted and designed all phases of evaluation and research projects with many organizations, a few of which include:

 Most publications are for the private use of the organizations in question.
 However, several articles are intended for public audiences, some of which are listed below:

 Ethnomusicology is, by its nature, a multidisciplinary field - as Tim Rice put it, a "field of disciplines."
 Yet is also one beautifully entangled with people and "play," as Larry Witzleben has clearly outlined.
 We study study music in its cultural context and as a social process, we make and listen to music, we collect and analyze all kinds of data, we trace threads through anthropology, sociology, history, technology, economics, biology, religion (and other areas) all in order to understand the music itself, what it means to people, how those meanings are conveyed, and (potentially) why it "is."
 Put another way, ethnomusicologists study, talk to people, and make music to learn how and why things relate to one another to create meaning.